-The following six credits and deductions, however, often get left on the table:
+The following five credits and deductions, however, often get left on the table:

 Child and Dependent Care Tax Credit

-In addition, there is the Child Tax Credit, which may be worth up to $1,000 per qualifying child under age 17 depending on your income for 2017.
+In addition, there is the Child Tax Credit , which may be worth up to $2,000 per qualifying child under age 17 depending on your income for 2018.
 The Child Tax Credit can be claimed in addition to the credit for Child and Dependent Care expenses if you are eligible.
-(Note: For 2018 tax returns, filed in 2019, the Child Tax Credit doubles to up to $2,000 per eligible child, a changes as part of the tax reform bill, rising to $1,600

 Jones said parents should review all of the education tax breaks available to be sure they’re getting the biggest bang for their buck.
 “Among more middle-income taxpayers, we see people not taking the correct education credit,” said Jones.
 “You need to look at them all, figure out which you are eligible for, and determine which works best for you.”

 The American Opportunity Tax Credit, for example, provides a credit for qualified education expenses paid for an eligible student for the first four years of higher education.
 The maximum annual credit per student is $2,500.
 If the credit brings the amount of tax you owe to zero, the IRS website indicates you can have 40 percent of any remaining amount of the credit (up to $1,000) refunded to you.2

 To claim the full credit, your modified adjusted gross income must be $80,000 or less ($160,000 or less if married filing jointly.)
 Other eligibility restrictions apply.